Clopidogrel for the Prevention of New-Onset Migraine Headache Following Transcatheter Closure of Atrial Septal Defects - CANOA

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Prevention, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Prevention, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Anticoagulants, Aspirin, Heart Defects, Congenital, Heart Septal Defects, Atrial, Migraine Disorders, Platelet Aggregation Inhibitors, Primary Prevention, Risk, Septal Occluder Device, Ticlopidine, AHA Annual Scientific Sessions